nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the scale at which nanoantennas operate, emphasizing their microscopic dimensions and implications in nanophotonics.

-### Expanded Definition and Usage\nNanoantennas are pivotal in advancing technology at the intersection of optics and nanotechnology, providing breakthroughs in areas where conventional antennas cannot operate effectively due to size constraints relative to the wavelengths of light and other high-frequency signals.
+### Expanded Definition and Usage:
+Nanoantennas are pivotal in advancing technology at the intersection of optics and nanotechnology, providing breakthroughs in areas where conventional antennas cannot operate effectively due to size constraints relative to the wavelengths of light and other high-frequency signals.
 In communications, nanoantennas enable the miniaturization of components, which is essential for developing faster and more efficient optical networks.
 In solar energy applications, they enhance the absorption of sunlight, thereby increasing the efficiency of solar cells.
 Furthermore, nanoantennas are increasingly used in biomedical applications for tasks such as targeted drug delivery, where they can precisely control drug release using light or heat, and in advanced imaging techniques that require high-resolution and high-contrast images.